glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

-I do a lot of things in and around Django, from being a Director of the Django Software foundation, to having run a DjangoCon, and helped at many more.
+And I do a lot of things in and around django, including being a DSF Director and a DjangoCon organiser

 But I'm not currently a django developer.
 I'm still new to django